semyonnaumov/edu-principles-of-software-design-sbt/README.md

-# Principles Of Software Design
+# Software Design
-Repository for home assignments
+The collection of code for to practicing software design principles and patterns.